antocuni/antocuni.github.io/blog/posts/2025/09-tracing-jit-real-world-python/index.md

 in modern Python.

 Here's another silly function that counts Pythagorean triples using nested loops.
-This is our baseline "good" version using plain loops.
+This is our baseline version using plain loops.
 </div>
 </div>